Diria Surf Stats

 All swells

-This picture shows the range of swells directed at Diria over a normal June, based on 2786 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind and surf right at the coastline so we have chosen the most applicable grid node based on what we know about Diria.
-In the case of Diria, the best grid node is 27 km away (17 miles).
-The rose diagram illustrates the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing without direction information.
-Five colours illustrate increasing wave sizes.
-Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
+The graph illustrates the combination of swells directed at Diria through a typical July and is based upon 2976 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the coastline so we have chosen the best grid node based on what we know about Diria.
+In this particular case the best grid node is 27 km away (17 miles).
+The rose diagram illustrates the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but lacks direction information.
+Five colours represent increasing wave sizes.
+Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
 These happened only 99% of the time.
-Green and yellow illustrate increasing swell sizes and biggest swells greater than >3m (>10ft) are shown in red.
-In either graph, the area of any colour is proportional to how commonly that size swell occurs.
-The diagram implies that the most common swell direction, shown by the longest spokes, was SW, whereas the the prevailing wind blows from the ENE.
+Green and yellow represent increasing swell sizes and largest swells greater than >3m (>10ft) are shown in red.
+In either graph, the area of any colour is proportional to how commonly that size swell happens.
+The diagram implies that the dominant swell direction, shown by the biggest spokes, was SW, whereas the the most common wind blows from the ENE.
 Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Diria and away from the coast.
 We combine these with the no surf category of the bar chart.
-To avoid confusion we don't show these in the rose diagram.
-Because wind determines whether or not waves are clean enough to surf at Diria, you can select a similar diagram that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
-During a typical June, swells large enough to cause surfable waves at Diria run for about 1.0% of the time.
+To simplify things we don't show these in the rose plot.
+Because wind determines whether or not waves are good for surfing at Diria, you can select a similar diagram that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
+Over an average July, swells large enough to cause clean enough to surf waves at Diria run for about 1.0% of the time.